 Hopefully you can see how this would be a fun way to perform high-intensity interval training.
 It allows for active recovery while you are in the middle of the line.
 (And the more people you have in your line, the more “rest” you have in between “bursts.”)

 Moderate Intensity Interval Training – Best HIIT For Beginners

+How many times per week should you do HIIT training?
+The answer is, as much as you comfortably can.
 As it turns out, I only thought I was doing true high-intensity interval training for several years.
 The fact of the matter is that most people who are doing HIIT-style workouts aren’t going “all out.”
 This means that even when we are working hard and breathing heavy during a workout, we usually aren’t performing at our highest intensity.

 While most of my workouts reach a pretty high level of intensity, I will be the first to admit that I could go harder almost all of the time.
 But that’s a good way to get hurt or get burnt out.
 So even I am often performing what we call moderate intensity interval training.